 disability benefits.
 Even if you are stabilized and released from the

 hospital, the need for permanent disability benefits can continue so long

-as you are experiencing difficult in your workplace.
-Obtaining these benefits
+as you are experiencing difficulty in your workplace.
+Obtaining these

 or their insurance companies will not want to spend a considerable amount